-6.14.
+6.9.
 Sports aptitude:

-Boys wishing to be considered for a place based on sports aptitude are required to sit an aptitude assessment.
-The assessment is designed to measure agility, balance, coordination and movement as well as teamwork and leadership.
+Applicants wishing to be considered for a place based on sports aptitude are required to sit an aptitude assessment.
+Assessment dates and further details are available on the School's website in the Admissions section.

-- 6.15.
-A minimum score in aptitude assessments for music or sport is not required. - 6.16.
-A rank order of boys' aptitude assessments results will be drawn up.
-In the event of the aptitude assessments producing two or more equally placed boys, then the oversubscription criteria for Year 7 boarder entry will be applied to determine the order in the rank of the equally placed boys (see section 9). - 6.17.
-In the event that there are insufficient applications to fill the four places to be awarded on aptitude in music the unfilled places will be added to the places that can be awarded on aptitude in sport. - 6.18.
-In the event that there are insufficient applications to fill the four places to be awarded on aptitude in sport the unfilled places will be added to the places that can be awarded on aptitude in music.
+- 6.10.
+A minimum score in aptitude assessments for music or sport is not required. - 6.11.
+A rank order of aptitude assessments results will be drawn up.
+There will be a list for boys and a list for girls in each of music and sport.

-- 6.19.
-Results will be sent to parents/carers after the Governors' Admission Committee have met in accordance with the Schools Admission Code. - 6.20.
-The rank order of results will be sent to the Local Authority who offer places in rank order to those parents/carers having selected the School as a preferred choice under the coordinated admissions arrangements. - 6.21.
-Boys unsuccessful in obtaining a place on aptitude may apply for one of the remaining boarding or day places.
+- 6.12.
+In the event of the aptitude assessments producing two or more equally placed candidates on their respective list, then the oversubscription criteria for Year 7 boarder entry will be applied to determine the order in the rank of the equally placed candidate (see section 9). - 6.13.
+In the event that there are insufficient applications to fill the places to be awarded on aptitude in music/sport for boys, the unfilled places will be added to the places that can be awarded on aptitude in sport/music for boys. - 6.14.
+In the event that there are insufficient applications to fill the places to be awarded on aptitude in music/sport for girls, the unfilled places will be added to the places that can be awarded on aptitude in sport/music for girls. - 6.15.
+The rank order of results will be sent to the Local Authority who offer places in rank order to those parents/carers having selected the School as a preferred choice under the co-ordinated admissions arrangements.